wax-office-of-inspector-general/waxguilds/reports/nation.wax/latest.md

 - https://thegraph.market/services/firehose/wax-testnet
 - https://thegraph.market/services/substreams/wax-testnet

+WAX token and transaction API: https://wax.api.pinax.network

+WAX Subgraphs on The Graph (hosted and developed by Pinax): https://thegraph.com/explorer?indexedNetwork=wax

+WAX Datasets on Snowflake Marketplace (hosted and developed by Pinax): https://app.snowflake.com/marketplace/listing/GZTSZ33VCBE/pinax-wax-raw-blockchain-data?search=wax

 **Update**:
-We'll be launching our new [Antelope Token API](https://github.com/pinax-network/antelope-token-api) and [Antelope Transactions API](https://github.com/pinax-network/antelope-transactions-api) next week, with support for WAX, built on the Firehose/Substreams data stack.
-See the noteworthy section above for more updates on our progress on bringing support for WAX on The Graph and increasing adoption for WAX Firehose and Substreams.
+See our recent updates in the "notworthy" section above.
+Note to OIG: please advise if these new data services should be tracked under the "contributions" section.

 **Metrics**